JinYanming/nvim_configration/README.md

 #### by 金焰明(JinYanming)
 #### email me if there is any problems:1535640262@qq.com
 #### I will keep the maintenance work and update Irregularly
-#### This project integrates neovim tmux zsh and some very useful plugs of them including YouCompleteMe FZF auto pairs nerdtree ncm2 and so on.
+#### This project integrates neovim tmux zsh and some very useful plugs of them including COC-Nvim FZF auto pairs nerdtree ncm2 and so on.
 #### The installation is quite easy as you do as the follow steps.
 ## A Rapid Installation Mode